phalcon-orphanage/docs/en/reference/tutorial-invo-3.rst

     <?php

     /**
-     * Creates a new product
+     * Creates a product based on the data entered in the "new" action */ public function createAction()
-     */
-    public function createAction()
     {